stormpath/stormpath.github.io/source/php/product-guide/index.markdown

 After you have created an account store mapping, you may retrieve its contents by sending a request to the static `get` method of the account store mapping class with the `href` attribute, or using a Client instance.

-If you don't have the account store mapping's URL, you can find it in the [application's account store mappings list](#application-account-store-mapping-list).
+If you don't have the account store mapping's `href`, you can find it in the [application's account store mappings list](#application-account-store-mappings-list).

 **Example Request Using the Static Client Configuration**